 \section{Generation Experiments Details}

-\paragraph{Prediction Validation Dataset Construction.} For the validation set of prediction tasks, we collected 93 in-domain scenes and 43 out-domain scenes, with each scene corresponding to a synthetic video clip.
-The in-domain scenes are collected from the same synthetic environments used in the training dataset, while the out-domain scenes are sourced from entirely different synthetic environments that are not present in the training data. \paragraph{Video Prediction Task Settings.}
+\paragraph{Prediction Validation Dataset Construction.} For the validation set of prediction tasks, we collected 93 in-domain scenes and 43 out-of-domain scenes, with each scene corresponding to a synthetic video clip.
+The in-domain scenes are collected from the same synthetic environments used in the training dataset, while the out-of-domain scenes are sourced from entirely different synthetic environments that are not present in the training data. \paragraph{Video Prediction Task Settings.}

 For prediction tasks without action conditions, both Aether and CogVideoX take the first frame as input.
 However, since CogVideoX tends to generate static scenes without text prompts, we utilize GPT-4o to generate text annotations for each image.
 The prompt for GPT-4o is designed to: